Table of Contents

-- In next 1 hour: replace one quarter
+- In the next hour: replace one quarter

 - Replace the remaining one quarter in the third hour.

-One must remember to add additional 2cc/kg/hr for minor surgeries.
-Additional maintenance fluid requirement can escalate up to 10 cc/kg/ hr in case of major surgeries.
-The same needs to be customized accordingly.
+One must remember to add an additional 2cc/kg/hr for minor surgeries.
+Additional maintenance fluid requirements can escalate up to 10 cc/kg/ hr in case of major surgeries.
+The amounts must be customized accordingly.

-Blood loss in surgery is most of the times inevitable.
+Blood loss in surgery is inevitable most of the time.

 |Age||Estimated total blood volume|

 |Premature baby||95 ml/kg|

 |Up to 1 year||80ml/ kg|

 Estimated allowable blood loss = Wt kg*estimated blood volume* (starting Hct- allowable Hct)/ avg Hct

 In the pediatric population, blood loss replacement protocols are largely based on institutional practice and experience.
 A rough algorithm is as follows: